Vharaphis/Efrei_L3LSI_Metro/README.md

 How to use :

 With executable :
- - extract the compressed folder "executable.zip"
+ - extract the compressed folder "Projet_metro_executable.zip"
  - enter in the folder
  - run "main.exe"